Akhier/DragonheartedCode/2014/May/SDL2 - That Which I Learned.md

 &nbsp;&nbsp;&nbsp;And that is it basically.
 Because of a lot of the setup that was previously done we can just plug in some stuff and have it work.
-Saddly I can't just have it work because we don't have a font to use.
+Sadly I can't just have it work because we don't have a font to use.
 Luckily for us everyone tends to have some ttf files lying around but just in case [here are some free fonts](http://ftp.gnu.org/gnu/freefont/ "gnu").
 I just grabbed Mono, Sans, and Serif from there and threw them in a fonts folder.
 Now we can toss the following code just above the renderpresent and get it running.